rid-principles/bDudekCybersecurity.github.io/README.md

     Core Features Expected in the MVP:
     Provide a brief description of the key features that you plan to have working by 11/1 for your Minimal Viable Product (MVP).
     Explain any challenges you foresee in implementing these features and how you plan to overcome them.
-    I want to implement a linux script that a user can run to check if there have been changes to data the computer
+    I want to implement a Linux script that a user can run to check if there have been changes to data in a folder.
     Bug Report:
     Document any known bugs or issues that need to be addressed before the MVP submission.
 Provide a plan for resolving these.
-    There is a bug where it does not allow me to make sure
+    There is a bug where it does not allow me to make sure Testing Plan:

-    Testing Plan:
     Describe how you plan to test the MVP in the coming weeks.
 Include details on peer testing or feedback you’ll seek.
     I want to test my MVP by logging in remotely to my home computer from the computer at school and opening virtualBox.
 Then, I will go into my virtual machine makes changes to a file and then a message of some sort will be sent letting the user know that changes have been made to the file.</p>